codingMustache/codingMustache/README.md

 ## Daily Trivia

-What does CPU stand for?
+The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
- 1. Central Process Unit
+ 1. United States
- 2. Computer Personal Unit
+ 2. Germany
- 3. Central Processing Unit
+ 3. China (People&#039;s Republic of)
- 4. Central Processor Unit
+ 4. Taiwan

 <details>
   <summary>Answer</summary>
-  Central Processing Unit
+  Taiwan
 </details>